 husband William H Cowper is shown as a witness on the marriage

-Grove Hill, Marton Road, Middlesbrough, was a well known mansion of the
+Grove Hill, Marton Road, Middlesbrough, in those days a well known

 Prussia, Germany, though he became naturalised English and attended the